 - Relaxed: lake with a large deck alongside a catering facility in the Pathology Building.

 The area will undergo a gradual metamorphosis.
 We will begin with the area between the buildings and end with the development of the park.
 Below is a summary of the work.

 - The main entrance will be divided into two lanes with a parking lane between them

 - The barrier will be moved to the other side of the Einthoven Building car park

 - Underground waste containers were installed;

 - Trees and other greenery will be removed or replanted

 - The temporary car park will be removed and the park developed

 - Bike and pedestrian paths were built.

 The Municipality of Leiden has introduced residents’ parking in the area.
 For more information see https://www.leiden.nl/themas/parkeren/

-Once the area has been redeveloped, we will transfer it to the Municipality of Leiden.
+Once the area has been redeveloped, the University will transfer it to the Municipality of Leiden.